 Consulting the community

-There are various ways of consulting local people, for example informal conversations, a questionnaire, focus group or participatory appraisal.
+There are various ways of consulting local people, for example informal conversations, a questionnaire, focus groups or participatory appraisals.
 What you choose will depend on how much time and what funding you have and how many people you wish to consult.

 If you want to consult several hundred people, then a questionnaire is likely to be the most feasible option.
-If you want to talk to only 10 people, then informal conversations or a focus group may be your best choice.
+If you want to talk to only 10 people, then informal conversations or a focus group may work better.

-The questions you ask will depend on what you are going to sell and why the food co-op is being set up, but common themes could include asking:
+The questions you ask should depend on what you are going to sell and why the food co-op is being set up, but common themes could include asking:

 - Where do you buy food now?

 - Do you have any problems with getting certain foods?

 - Would you be likely to use a food co-op?